Skip to Content

 It’s been a while!
 What are you doing now?

-“Actually” in English is en fait in French.
-This sentence uses the verb marcher (to walk, to work, to function) in the futur simple tense.
+“Actually” in English translates to en fait in French.
+In this sentence, the verb marcher (to walk, to work/function) is used in the simple future tense.

 En fait, je suis sûr que ton idée marchera!